uberVU/mozaic/core/docs/create_url_route.md

 };
 ```

-It's as simple as it looks like, here's a valid path: `http://localhost:8000/#/users/13?show_friends=true`, where the resulting filters will be `{user_id: 13, show_friends: true}`
+Here's a valid path for this example: `http://localhost:8000/#/users/13?show_friends=true`, where the resulting filters will be `{user_id: 13, show_friends: true}`

+Notice how the url path begins a hash.
+This is how Backbone.Router works (cross-browser) in changing the URL of a HTML page without reloading it completely, thus allowing us to capture that URL change and reload only a portion of the page's content.
+Read more about window.location.hash and [Single Page Apps](http://en.wikipedia.org/wiki/Single-page_application) to grasp this concept better.

 ## 2. Creating the controller

-\* A Controller is a Widget subclass designed for being loaded at root level --- the first widget in a page, has no parent
+A Controller is a Widget subclass designed for being loaded at root level --- the first widget in a page, has no parent

 A visible difference between a Controller and a regular Widget is that Controllers don't have their template path defined inside its class definition, but inside the App.urls entry.
 This is a page layout and is visible within the urls configuration.